 Heena Sidhu shared this collage from an awards show she attended.
 Sidhu captioned, "Had a fun #TOISA Awards in this beautiful suit by @poshpride styled by @talukdarbornali.
 Photo by @pranjal_kjain."

-Shooter Heena Sidhu, who recently won a bronze medal at the ongoing Asian Games 2018 celebrates her birthday today.
-From the pictures she shared on social media, it is evident what a beautiful chemistry, the girl from Ludhiana shares with her husband and coach Ronak Pandit.
+Star Indian professional shooter Heena Sidhu, who is the first Indian pistol shooter to claim number 1 spot in the world rankings celebrates her birthday today.
+From the pictures she shared on social media, it is evident that the girl from Ludhiana shares a beautiful chemistry with her husband and coach Ronak Pandit.
 Heena resides with her family in Goregaon in Mumbai.
 We have pictures (Images courtesy: Heena Sidhu Instagram)